This article covers all you need to know about the video production manager job description.

 Production managers must also handle all permits and legal documentation, including actors’ contracts.

 They work closely with the director, cinematographer, and art director to achieve the project’s look.

-The video production manager’s duties also include drafting call sheets (the schedule for actors’ call times).
+Video production managers’ duties also include drafting call sheets (the schedule for actors’ call times).

-They are also responsible for maintaining and organizing production paperwork including crew contact lists, shot logs, insurance policies, and cast and crew agreements.
+Video production managers are also responsible for maintaining and organizing production paperwork, including crew contact lists, shot logs, insurance policies, and cast and crew agreements.

-On larger productions, the video production manager may also be responsible for purchasing props and set decoration, as well as overseeing wardrobe and makeup departments.
+On larger productions, the manager may also be responsible for purchasing props and set decoration, as well as overseeing wardrobe and makeup departments.

 The video production manager job description also involves creating and distributing the daily call sheet (the schedule of cast call times).

 When on set, they will act as liaisons between the director or assistant director and crew, relaying any concerns they may have to producers or heads of department.

 The video production manager must keep track of all supplies needed for the film, including cameras and equipment, audio recorders and microphones, computers, cables, camera rigs, lights, generators, trucks, trailers (for storage of costumes or props), catering supplies (plates and silverware), food (including per diem), craft services (coffee and snacks), expendables (paper towels for lavatories) and all other non-perishable items.